-- Browse to SD-WAN > VPN Broker > VPN Broker Member.
+Browse to SD-WAN > VPN Broker > VPN Broker Member.

-- Click New.

-- Configure the settings, then click Save.
+VPN Broker Member properties

+Option Definition

-VPN Broker Member properties Option Definition VPN Broker Domain Select the VPN Broker Domain element that you created.
+VPN Broker Domain Select the VPN Broker Domain element that you created.
 Type part of the name of an element or browse through the drop-down list to select an element.

-Mac Address (last three octets) Enter a unique identifier for the VPN Broker Member as the last three octets of a MAC address.
-The allowed range is 00:01:00-ff:ff:ff.
-Each member in the domain must have a unique identifier.
-When adding a VPN Broker Interface to an NGFW Engine in the SMC, use the same value that is used in the corresponding VPN Broker Member element in the NGFW Manager.
-Note: The range 00:00:01- 00:00:FF is reserved for the VPN Broker Gateway element.
+Option efinition Mac Address (last three octets) nter a unique identifier for the VPN Broker Member as the last three octets of a MAC address. he allowed range is 00:01:00-ff:ff:ff.
+Each member in the domain must have a unique identifier. /hen adding a VPN Broker Interface to an NGFW Engine in the SMC, use the same value that is sed in the corresponding VPN Broker Member element in the NGFW Manager.
+Note The range 00:00:01-00:00:FF is reserved for the VPN Broker Gateway element.
 You cannot use identifiers in this range for members in the domain.
-Tip: We recommend that you make a note of the MAC addresses for each VPN Broker Member.
-Shared Secret Click Enter Shared Secret to enter a password.
-Click Change Shared Secret to change a password that has already been set.
-When adding a VPN Broker Interface to an NGFW Engine in the SMC, use the same value that is used in the corresponding VPN Broker Member element in the NGFW Manager.
-Tip: We recommend that you make a note of the shared secret.
-IPv4 Address or IPv6 Address Enter a member IP address that is part of the virtual network defined in the VPN Broker Domain element.
-You must enter an IPv4 address, an IPv6 address, or both.
-Use the same kind of IP address that the VPN Broker Domain uses.
-For example, if the VPN Broker Domain has only IPv4 addresses, enter an IPv4 address.
-You can enter both an IPv4 address and an IPv6 address if the VPN Broker Domain has both IPv4 addresses and IPv6 addresses.
-Tip: We recommend that you make a note of the IP addresses for each VPN Broker Member.
-Networks table To edit the contents of a Click ••• > Add to add th Click ••• > New > Row E Network Mode an element or browse through the drop-down list to select an element.
-Select from the following options.
+Tip We recommend that you make a note of the MAC addresses for each VPN Broker Member.
+Shared Secret lick Enter Shared Secret to enter a password.
+Click Change Shared Secret to change a assword that has already been set.
+Then adding a VPN Broker Interface to an NGFW Engine in the SMC, use the same value that is sed in the corresponding VPN Broker Member element in the NGFW Manager.
+Tip We recommend that you make a note of the shared secret.
+IPv4 Address or IPv6 Address nter a member IP address that is part of the virtual network defined in the VPN Broker Domain lement.
+You must enter an IPv4 address, an IPv6 address, or both. se the same kind of IP address that the VPN Broker Domain uses.
+For example, if the VPN roker Domain has only IPv4 addresses, enter an IPv4 address.
+You can enter both an IPv4 ddress and an IPv6 address if the VPN Broker Domain has both IPv4 addresses and IPv6 ddresses.
+Tip We recommend that you make a note of the IP addresses for each VPN Broker Member.
+Networks table To edit the contents of a Click ••• > Add to add th Click ••• > New > Row E Network elect the networks that are reachable through the VPN Broker member.
+Type part of the name on element or browse through the drop-down list to select an element.

+Option Definition Mode Select from the following options.
 Reserved - Network addresses are dedicated to the gateway and these addresses or a subnet of these addresses cannot be given to any other member of the VPN Broker domain.
 This is the recommended option.
 Allowed - Network addresses are allowed for the VPN gateway.
 However, the VPN Broker does not announce these as routes to other VPN gateways.
-Used for dynamic routing or the default VPN gateway.
-Routed - When selected, enter a value in the Metric field.
+Used for dynamic routing or the default VPN gateway. ■ Routed - When selected, enter a value in the Metric field.
 The same network address that has a different route metric value can be given to another VPN gateway.
 The subnet of a specified network can be given to a specified VPN gateway.

-In one NGFW Manager, export the VPN Broker Domain element to a file.
+In the primary NGFW Manager, export the VPN Broker Domain element to a file.

-Export one VPN Broker Domain element to a file for high availability
+Export a VPN Broker Domain element to a file for high availability

-In one NGFW Manager, export the VPN Broker Domain element to a file.
+In the primary NGFW Manager, export the VPN Broker Domain element to a file.